Don’t expect Detroit to accept proposed revenue sharing cuts without a fight.

 City officials can justifiably argue that they were hoodwinked when Lansing reneged on a deal made over a decade ago.
 More cuts, the city contends, will take Gov. Rick Snyder’s concept of “shared sacrifice” to the extreme.

 The narrow issue on which Mayor Dave Bing can justify his “unfairness” claim had its genesis in 1998.
 Former Gov. John Engler and then-Detroit Mayor Dennis Archer formulated a deal in which Detroit would receive $333.9 million each year from FY 1999 through 2007.
-The only way Detroit would receive less than that amount was if state sales tax collections, which fund the revenue sharing program, decreased.
+The only way Detroit would receive less than that amount was if state sales tax collections, which funds the revenue sharing program, decreased.

 The boilerplate legislation was tie-barred to another bill in which Detroit agreed to roll back its resident income tax rate in increments of 0.1 percent each year during the period until the residential rate had dropped from 3 percent to 2 percent.